parallel-fs-utils/fs-drift/README.md

 * --directIO

 [Default: **False**] If True, fs-drift will use flag O_DIRECT when opening files.
-All the issued IOs will be alligned to 4KB, i.e. record size and file size smaller than 4KB will be upscaled to 4KB.
+All the issued IOs will be alligned to 4KiB, i.e. record size and file size smaller than 4KiB will be upscaled to 4KiB.
+Other inputed sizes will be rounded to the nearest 4KiB size.

 * --rawdevice